Ouija: Commercial parlor game

+In 1901, an employee of Bond, William Fuld, took over the talking board production under the name "Ouija".

 Scientific investigation

-The ouija phenomenon is considered by the scientific community to be the result of the ideomotor response.
+The scientific community considers the Ouija phenomenon to be the result of the ideomotor phenomenon.
 Michael Faraday first described this effect in 1853, while investigating table-turning.

-Various studies have been conducted, recreating the effects of the ouija board in the lab and showing that, under laboratory conditions, the subjects were moving the planchette involuntarily.
-A 2012 study found that when answering yes or no questions, ouija use was significantly more accurate than guesswork, suggesting that it might draw on the unconscious mind.
-Skeptics have described ouija board users as 'operators'.
-Some critics have noted that the messages ostensibly spelled out by spirits were similar to whatever was going through the minds of the subjects.
+Various studies have been conducted, recreating the effects of the Ouija board in the lab and showing that, under laboratory conditions, the subjects were moving the planchette involuntarily.
+A 2012 study found that when answering yes or no questions, Ouija use was significantly more accurate than guesswork, suggesting that it might draw on the unconscious mind.
+Skeptics have described Ouija board users as "operators".
+Some critics have noted that the messages ostensibly spelled out by spirits were similar to whatever was going through the minds of the subjects such as where a knife was hidden in the room by one of the participants.
+In one study, researchers used cameras to monitor the eye movements of board users, noting eye direction predicted where the board would go in what the researchers called "voluntary conditions."
 According to professor of neurology Terence Hines in his book Pseudoscience and the Paranormal (2003):

 The planchette is guided by unconscious muscular exertions like those responsible for table movement.
 Nonetheless, in both cases, the illusion that the object (table or planchette) is moving under its own control is often extremely powerful and sufficient to convince many people that spirits are truly at work ...
 The unconscious muscle movements responsible for the moving tables and Ouija board phenomena seen at seances are examples of a class of phenomena due to what psychologists call a dissociative state.
 A dissociative state is one in which consciousness is somehow divided or cut off from some aspects of the individual's normal cognitive, motor, or sensory functions.

-Some involuntary movements are known as “Automatism”.
+Some involuntary movements are known as "Automatism".

 This correlates with the ideomotor phenomenon because both rely on unconscious movement.
 The difference is that the ideomotor phenomenon is based on the idea that just the idea that something can happen tricks the brain into doing it.
 For example, thinking about not moving the planchette leads to the possibility of the planchette moving, which then makes someone unconsciously move the planchette.
+Studies also show a strong correlation between the action of the board and prior belief in its authenticity.

 Ouija boards were already criticized by scholars early on, being described in a 1927 journal as "'vestigial remains' of primitive belief-systems" and a con to part fools from their money.
-Another 1921 journal described reports of ouija board findings as 'half truths' and suggested that their inclusion in national newspapers at the time lowered the national discourse overall.
+Another 1921 journal described reports of Ouija board findings as 'half truths' and suggested that their inclusion in national newspapers at the time lowered the national discourse overall.

-In the 1970s ouija board users were also described as "cult members" by sociologists, though this was severely scrutinised in the field.